Q-Minh/nihu/dox/tut_custom_singular_integrals.md

 The singular integral shortcut {#tut_custom_singular_integrals_shortcut}
 ------------------------------

-Singular integrals can be customised by specialising the class template ::singular_integral_shortcut for the specified singular integral type.
+Singular integrals can be customised by specialising the class template NiHu::singular_integral_shortcut for the specified singular integral type.

 The class template is declared as
 ~~~~~~~~~~~~